Lumi-supercomputer/LUMI-training-materials/docs/ai-20250204/extra_09_ExtremeScale.md

     -   Nobody knows all those boundaries, not even the developers of those libraries as they have only been tested on those OS versions that are relevant to them.
 You have to understand that Linux is not compatible with Linux due to too many different distributions.
 So the approach within LUST is to stick to a build as close as possible to the system, which is why we tend to start from a SUSE distribution equivalent to the one on LUMI.
 So at the moment, we'd use, e.g., OpenSUSE 15 SP5.
 Testing the things that you would like to be tested, is really a combinatorial problem as there are so many libraries involved...

+    Completely understand.
+Would still appreciate even more "notes-style" writings attached to the EasyBuild scripts etc outlining the reasons for everything.
+Much of this is already there, but not the "non-end-user"-facing parts, which are interesting for people who'd like to not only use what is there, but to build off it.

-6. Is `export NCCL_SOCKET_IFNAME=hsn0, hsn1, hsn2, hsn3` equivalent to `export NCCL_SOCKET_IFNAME=hsn`?
+1. Is `export NCCL_SOCKET_IFNAME=hsn0, hsn1, hsn2, hsn3` equivalent to `export NCCL_SOCKET_IFNAME=hsn`?

     -   Yes, I believe so.
 If it works according to NVIDIA docs: https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/env.html#nccl-socket-ifname .
     -   Unfortunately, I cannot find a proper explanation in the ROCm documentation which only suggests the first form.
     -   The CSC PyTorch module on LUMI uses the latter form and it appears to work correctly :-)

-7. If I make my own container, is there some documentation how to setup RCCL correctly?
+2. If I make my own container, is there some documentation how to setup RCCL correctly?
 In my context, I will not PyTorch (using julia...) but I plan to use the generic rocm containers from LUMI (e.g. `/appl/local/containers/sif-images/lumi-rocm-rocm-6.2.2.sif`).

     -   If you have ROCm installed in your container, RCCL will be installed with it.
         These days, the latest pytorch wheel files also comes with RCCL.
 So typically, you don't need to do anything to setup RCCL as the right defaults are already used.
 If you install pytorhc yourself from their official drops in https://download.pytorch.org/whl/torch/, make sure you use a version that matches the ROCm version in the container.
 If you use other frameworks you can leverage RCCL that comes with ROCm.

     -   For performance you have then to have the CXI plugin.
         This is a runtime dependency, so it only needs to be in your LD_LIBRARY_PATH or installed in a folder your container loader will look for dynamic libraries.

     -   If you use the LUMI provided container, the plugin is already installed for you.
 No special setup that needs doing.

     -   `export NCCL_DEBUG=INFO` is your friend to understand the plugin is being picked up.

-8. I would like to understand better what is the difference between RCCL (or NCCL) and the slingshot network.
+3. I would like to understand better what is the difference between RCCL (or NCCL) and the slingshot network.
 The first is related to communication between the GPUs on a node and the other between the nodes?

     -   Slingshot is the name for a piece of hardware.
 As every piece of hardware, it comes with a driver and some user level software components, e.g., the CXI provider which connects the driver to the standard libfabric library.
 RCCL/NCCL is a communication library that works at a slightly higher level in the communication stack.
 As RCCL by default cannot talk to libfabric but only to UCX which is yet another library not supported on the Slingshot hardware and driver, or fall back to regular TCP/IP sockets, it needs a plug-in to let it talk to libfabric and that is where the AWS plugin comes in the story.

         RCCL is part of the ROCm software stack and mimics NCCL which is a library in the NVIDIA CUDA stack.
 We need RCCL to connect to libfabric.